EdCharbeneau/csharp-functional-workshop-instructions/src/chapters/chapter0.md

 Welcome to All In With Functional C#.

+### Prerequisites

-You'll need Visual Studio 2015 (C# 6.0 or higher), and basic knowledge of the C# language.
+Visual Studio 2015 and C# 6.0 will do, however for the best experience use Visual Studio 2017 and C# 7.x

+A basic knowledge of the C# language is recommended.

 ### What You're Building

-In this workshop you will learn about functional C# by building a poker scoring game using C# 6+ features.
-You'll learn what features in C# 6 support functional programming.
+In this workshop you will learn about functional C# by building a poker scoring game using C# 7.x features.
+You'll learn what features in C# 7.x support functional programming.
 The pros/cons of functional vs. imperative programming will be explored to understand the strengths of each style.

-Key topics and take aways:
+Key topics and takeaways:

 - Immutable Types
 - Basic LINQ concepts